MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

   - enduser
 ---

-# Automating in virtual desktops (Preview)
+# Automating on virtual desktops (Preview)

 Apart from physical machines, desktop flows enable you to automate the operating system and applications in Citrix and RDP (Microsoft Remote Desktop Protocol) virtual desktops.

-Automating in virtual desktops works precisely as in physical machines.
+Automating on virtual desktops works precisely as in physical machines.
 You can [capture UI elements](ui-elements.md), [deploy UI automation actions](actions-reference/uiautomation.md), and [create desktop flows using the recorder](recording-flow.md).

 > [!IMPORTANT]
-> Automating in virtual desktops doesn't support the automation of webpages using browser automation actions.
+> Automating on virtual desktops doesn't support the automation of webpages using browser automation actions.
 To automate webpages on virtual desktops, you can [handle them as desktop UI elements](desktop-automation.md) or [use mouse, keyboard, and OCR actions](how-to/automate-using-mouse-keyboard-ocr.md).

 To enable this functionality, you must install the **Power Automate agent for virtual desktops** on your virtual desktop.
 The agent communicates with the Power Automate for desktop application and facilitates the required interaction with it.